cmgcds/fastvpinns/README.md

 ## Installation
 ---

 The build of the code is currently tested on Python 3.8, 3.9 and 3.10.
-The code is tested on Ubuntu 20.04 and Ubuntu 22.04, Macos-latest and Windows-latest(refer to [Compatibility-CI](https://github.com/cmgcds/fastvpinns/actions/workflows/integration-tests.yml) page for more details).
+The code is tested on Ubuntu 20.04 and Ubuntu 22.04, macOS-latest and Windows-latest(refer to [Compatibility-CI](https://github.com/cmgcds/fastvpinns/actions/workflows/integration-tests.yml) page for more details).

 You can simply install the package using pip as follows: